oomph-lib/oomph-lib/CMAKE_NOTES.md

 ninja
 ```

-- Add FetchContent recipe to download the benchmark library.
+- Add `FetchContent` recipe to download the `benchmark` library.
-- Create a benchmark directory.
+- Create a `benchmark/` directory.
 - Add a CMake script that defines the project.
 - If the benchmarking is NOT part of the library build:
-    - Add a find_package call for the oomphlib package
+    - Add a `find_package(...)` call for the `oomphlib` package
 - Include the module for downloading the benchmarking library.
-- To ensure the benchmarking library can find the GetGoogleBenchmark script after installation, make sure it gets distributed with the library to lib/cmake/oomphlib/.
+- To ensure the `benchmark` library can find the `OomphGetGoogleBenchmark.cmake` script after installation, make sure it gets distributed with the library to `lib/cmake/oomphlib/`.
-- TO FIND OUT: Should the .cmake files that get installed be added to the CMAKE_MODULE_PATH?
-ACTUALLY, probably just needs to be the current LIST_DIR, so it works at build time and install time
+- TO FIND OUT: Should the `.cmake` files that get installed be added to the `CMAKE_MODULE_PATH`?
+ACTUALLY, probably just needs to be the current `...LIST_DIR`, so it works at build time and install time
-- Should probably store the path to the benchmark directory and call find_dependency() after in the main config file and use the download cmake file otherwise
+- Should probably store the path to the `benchmark/` directory and call `find_dependency()` after in the main config file and use the download cmake file otherwise
 - Need to include the module

 ### Install-time compatibility
-Things to check:
+**Things to check:**
 - [ ] Can it be used at build time?
 - [ ] Can it be used after the library is installed?
 Both require updating the CMake module path.